Frequently Asked Questions

 How Many Shows A Year Do You Do?

-We aim to do three performances a year: A Dinner Theatre Performance at the Kamloops Conference Centre Theatre in April, an Annual Halloween Event, and of course our annual Panto at the Sagebrush Theatre in December.
+We aim to do three performances a year: Our annual Dinner Theatre Performance at the Kamloops Conference Centre Theatre in April, an Annual Fall Event, and of course our annual Panto at the Sagebrush Theatre in December.
 We are also active in the community.
 Interesting tidbit... we're the only marching theatre troupe in the Annual Santa Claus Parade in Downtown Kamloops!
 We also are on hand at special events throughout the year!